AI4SC/archi-guesser/README.md

 ![](assets/images/architectural_styles_process_white.drawio.png)

 The figure above shows the pipeline ArchiGuesser is using to combine various AI technologies.
+More details can be found in the papers.
 The main design principles behind the pipeline are:
 - All content should be AI generated (style descriptions, images);
 - The game should be interactive and engage the users;
 - The game should be multi-sensory to address multiple learning channels.